RePAIRProject/starter-pack/README.md

 It will consists of many modules, ranging from the acquisition, to the processing, the puzzle-solving until the physical reconstruction using a robotic arm.

-Here there are some information to start getting familiar with the *computer vision* part of the project.
+Here there are some information to start getting familiar with the *computer vision* part of the project: digitizing the fragments, reconstructing an accurate 3D model, processing it and solving the puzzle by finding the correct pairwise and group matches.

 For a more exhaustive list of related papers, see [papers](https://github.com/RePAIRProject/starter-pack/blob/main/papers.md).